leoz0214/pyriodic-table/README.md

 #### Group

 A group in the periodic table is a vertical column of elements.
-Most elements belong in a group, but some elements, including certain lanthanides (e.g lanthanum), are not put into one.
+Most elements belong in one, but some elements, including most lanthanides (e.g lanthanum), are not put into one.
 Some groups also have special names, including:

 - Group 1 - **alkali metals** (e.g sodium) [Be careful, hydrogen is also in group 1 but certainly is not a metal.]